 - ¼ teaspoon pepper

-- 4 slices bacon, cooked and crumbled (or 1/2 cup of bacon bits_
+- 4 slices bacon cooked and crumbled, or 1/2 cup bacon bits

-- 1 bunch green onions, sliced green part
+- 1 bunch green onions green parts only, chopped

 - Preheat oven to 375° Fahrenheit.
 Prepare a 9"x13" casserole by spraying it with cooking oil spray.